allisonh0417/fastenersorter/README.md

 === DIRECTIONS ===

 1. Run .ipynb file for model training.
-Download the "fastener_new" dataset.
+Download the "fastenersorter" dataset.
 Make sure that file directions/locations are changed accordingly.
 2. After training the model, download ".../best.pt" file.
 This is our object detection/identification model.
 3. Run with either real_time_camera.py or pic_capture_camera.py, depending on your preferences. (real_time is live camera feed, pic_capture is snapshot)